Henry Howard, Earl of Surrey: Downfall and death

 The Howards had little regard for the "new men" who had risen to power at court, such as Thomas Cromwell and the Seymour family.
 Surrey was less circumspect than his father in concealing this disdain.
 The Howards had many enemies at court.
 Howard himself branded Cromwell a "foul churl" and William Paget a "mean creature" as well as arguing that "These new erected men would by their wills leave no nobleman on life!"
 Norfolk's political intriguing against Cromwell took advantage of the King's failed marriage to Anne of Cleves, of which Cromwell was the main promoter, and led to the latter's fall from grace and execution in July 1540.
 During the last years of Henry VIII's reign, the Seymours, and the King's last wife, Catherine Parr, supporters of Protestantism, gained greater power and influence at court while the Howards, who were conservatives, were left politically isolated.
-Norfolk attempted to form an alliance with the Seymours through marriage of his daughter Mary to Thomas Seymour, but such efforts were in vain due to Surrey's provocative behavior.
+Norfolk attempted to form an alliance with the Seymours by marrying his widowed daughter, Mary, to Thomas Seymour.
+Mary had given her consent to the marriage and the King approved the request, but such efforts were thwarted by Surrey's erratic and provocative behavior.

 Henry VIII, who was becoming increasingly ill, became convinced that the Howards were planning to usurp the Crown from his son, Prince Edward.
 Surrey suggested that his widowed sister Mary should seduce the ageing king, her father-in-law, and become his mistress, to "wield as much influence on him as Madame d'Etampes doth about the French King".
 Mary, outraged, said she would "cut her own throat" rather than "consent to such villainy".

 She and her brother therefore fell out, and Mary later gave testimony against Henry that helped lead to his trial and execution for treason.
 Surrey's family, including his mother, his sister Mary, and Bess Holland, his father's mistress, testified against both Surrey and the Duke.
-The matter came to a head when Surrey quartered the royal arms of Edward the Confessor on his own coat of arms.
+The provocative attitude of Surrey escalated to a dangerous point when he quartered the royal arms of Edward the Confessor to include them in his own coat of arms.
 John Barlow had once called Howard "the most foolish proud boy that is in England".
 Through his great-grandfather John Howard, 1st Duke of Norfolk (1483 creation), Surrey was a descendant of Thomas of Brotherton, 1st Earl of Norfolk, the sixth son of King Edward I, and the arms of the Howard ancestor, Thomas de Mowbray, 1st Duke of Norfolk (1397 creation), show that Surrey was entitled to bear Edward the Confessor's arms, but doing so was an act of pride, and provocative in the eyes of the Crown.
 Religious reasons were also one of the causes of Surrey's fall from grace.
 Henry VIII, very possibly influenced by the Seymours, supporters of Protestantism, believed that the earl and his father were going to usurp the Crown to reverse the Reformation and thus return the English Church to Roman jurisdiction.